Relintai/pandemonium_engine_docs/03_usage/15_scripting/pscript/05_static_typing.md

 code completion options for typed

-In the future, typed GDScript will also increase code performance:
+In the future, typed PScript will also increase code performance:
 Just-In-Time compilation and other compiler improvements are already on the roadmap!